GSdaBlessedFist/If-we-must/README.md

 # If We Must
 ## tax allocator

-Optimize tax impact!
-This project lets taxpayers allocate owed taxes to specific sectors like housing, medicine, infrastructure, etc. Revolutionize community influence in public spending decisions.
+**Optimize tax impact!** This project lets taxpayers allocate owed taxes to specific sectors like _housing_, _medicine_, _infrastructure_, etc...

+Revolutionize community influence in public spending decisions.